• Cody-99 10 months ago

 If you can get arrested for organizing a protest (that didn't even start that), do you still think that those people are criminals?
 Just look at all the people that got arrested recently in UK...
 It's sad, and telegram, not being a UK company (imho) shouldn't be forced to give UK government/police peoples ip addresses and phone numbers.

-• petesergeant a day ago
+• petesergeant 10 months ago

 > telegram, not being a UK company (imho) shouldn't be forced to give UK government/police peoples ip addresses and phone numbers